The North York Moors is one of the most beautiful parts of Yorkshire, so make it the destination for your next countryside ramble.

 One of the best walks in the North York Moors is the Farndale Daffodil Walk.
 You can do it any time of year, but it comes alive in spring, when the rolling moors, scenic meadows and banks of the River Dove are covered in bright yellow daffodils.
 It’s an easygoing 3.5-mile route.

-Start in the charming hamlet of Low Mill and take the well-maintained riverside paths all the way to Church Houses, where you can stop for refreshments in The Feversham Arms.
+Start in the charming hamlet of Low Mill and take the well-maintained riverside paths all the way to Church Houses, where you can stop for refreshments in The Feversham Arms, which is reopen for walk-ins.
 Head back through local farm fields where you can soak up the picture-perfect views across the golden valley before you reach Low Mill once again.

 Check out the Farndale Daffodil Walk route.